bcbio/bcbio-nextgen/docs/contents/cloud.rst

 to start.
 If you set up your AWS configuration manually, the bcbio-vm GitHub repository has the `latest example configuration
 <https://github.com/chapmanb/bcbio-nextgen-vm/blob/master/elasticluster/config>`_.
+You'll want to edit this to match the number of cores and resources you'd like to use.
+The defaults only have small instances to prevent accidentally starting an `expensive run <http://aws.amazon.com/ec2/pricing/>`_.
+If you're planning a run with less than 32 cores, do not use a cluster and instead run directly on a single machine using one of the `large r3 or c3 instances <http://aws.amazon.com/ec2/instance-types/>`_.

 To start a cluster with a SLURM manager front end node and 2 compute nodes::